Guide to Completing IRS Form 14039 Identity Theft Affidavit

 When to File the IRS Identity Theft Affidavit

 The IRS catches many cases of tax-related identity theft before they cause problems.
 Suspicious returns may be flagged or rejected.
-The IRS may ask you to verify your identity before these returns are accepted, and you won’t need to file Form 14039 in these cases unless you are told to by the IRS.
+The IRS may ask you to verify your identity before these returns are accepted by sending you Notice CP5071C, Letter 4883C, or a similar letter, and in that situation, you won’t need to file Form 14039 in these cases unless you are told to by the IRS.

 Some taxpayers discover that someone stole their SSN when they attempt to e-file their tax return.
 If the IRS rejects the return because the SSN has been used on a tax return for the same tax year, it could be due to identity theft.
 Be sure you don’t have any typos or other problems before filing IRS form 14039 that caused the IRS to reject the return.